 Economic growth in Central America shrunk by an estimated 6.5% last year, primarily due to knock-on effects from the COVID-19 pandemic.
 Despite an anticipated 3.8% rebound this year, current economic growth is insufficient to generate quality employment opportunities in the region, particularly for youth.

-But even before the pandemic, young people in Central America faced significant challenges as they sought a brighter future.
-As the population grew, successive generations subdivided agricultural land, and average farm size shrunk.
+Even before the pandemic, young people in Central America faced significant challenges as they sought a brighter future.

 Education as the Foundation for Future Economic Opportunities